-Driving directions from Ouray: It takes 45-50 minutes to drive the 24 miles from Ouray to the Blaine Basin trailhead (shared with the Blue Lakes trail).
+From Ouray: It takes 45-50 minutes to drive the 24 miles from Ouray to the Blue Lakes/Blaine Basin trailhead.
 The drive is quite scenic with views dominated by 14,150-ft.
 Mt.
-Sneffels and its neighboring peaks and ridgelines, almost all over 13,000-ft.
+Sneffels and its neighboring peaks and ridges, almost all over 13,000-ft.

 From the center of Ouray take Highway 550 heading north for just over 10 miles to Highway 62 in Ridgway.
 Turn left (west) on Highway 62.
-Drive 4.8 miles and take a left onto County Road 7, marked Dallas Creek (older signs called the road East Dallas Creek).
+Drive 4.8 miles and then take a left onto County Road 7, marked Dallas Creek (the road use to be marked East Dallas Creek).
 It is easy to miss the turn while you are admiring the scenery to the south of the highway.
 In two miles CR-7 bears right where it meets CR-7A.
 Continue for a total of 9 miles on CR-7 through a beautiful valley to the parking area at the trailhead.
 Note: CR-7 turns into Forest Road 851.1 at the forest boundary.

-Driving Directions from Telluride: From Telluride the trailhead is a 90 minute/ 44 miles drive.
+From Telluride: From Telluride the trailhead is a 90 minute/44 miles drive.
 Drive west on West Colorado Avenue to Highway 145.
-Head west on Hwy 145 12.7 miles to where it dead ends at Highway 62 in Placerville.
-Take a right (turn east) onto Highway 62 and drive 18.6 miles to County Road 7, marked Dallas Creek (older signs called the road East Dallas Creek).
+Head west on Hwy 145 for 12.7 miles to where it dead ends at Highway 62 in Placerville.
+Turn a right (east) onto Highway 62 and drive 18.6 miles to County Road 7, marked Dallas Creek.
 Turn right onto CR-7.
 In two miles CR-7 bears right where it meets CR-7A.
 Continue for a total of 9 miles through a beautiful valley to the parking area at the trailhead.
 Note: CR-7 turns into Forest Road 851.1 at the forest boundary.

-Road Conditions: Passenger car accessible.
-CR-7 is a good, graded gravel road up to National Forest boundary.
-Beyond this point the road maintenance deteriorates and you will need to dodge potholes.
+Road Conditions: Passenger car accessible if driven carefully.
+CR-7 is a dirt/gravel road that becomes rougher as it climbs to the National Forest boundary.
+Beyond this point the road maintenance deteriorates and you will need to dodge potholes and rocks.

 Other Hiking Regions in: